 Week 1: The pre-week bounty design play

-Pre-week is the cheapest, the most under-respected, and the highest yield-per-dollar of the three weeks.
+Pre-week is the lowest-cost, the most under-respected, and the highest yield-per-dollar of the three weeks.
 The team writes a tight bounty brief 21 days before ETH NYC opens, scouts 3 partner protocols whose audiences overlap, lines up 1 anchor team to commit to the bounty in week zero, and posts on X with a daily cadence mapped to the published Ethereum events calendar for the full pre-week window.
 Total cost across our audit cohort ranged from 8,000 to 18,000 dollars all-in: bounty prize pool, 1 founder dinner, the founder's time for the 21-day cadence on X, and the sourcing fee on the anchor team.
 No booth, no banner, no sponsor swag.

 The mechanic that separates the top quartile from the median in pre-week is the bounty brief itself, not the prize pool.
 The teams that activated 30-plus developers off pre-week alone wrote a brief that named one specific user-facing problem, named the integration surface, named one acceptable solution shape, and named the 3 partner protocols whose stack was already wired in.
 The cadence on X then framed the bounty as a thesis rather than a prize listing, so the room arrived with context.
 The same brief discipline that works for cold email subject lines works for hackathon bounties: specific beats clever.
 The crypto event ROI dinner-vs-booth math documents the same pattern from a different angle: dinners convert when the room is curated; bounties convert when the brief is curated.
 The teams that fail pre-week post a logo, a generic 10K prize bullet, and assume the venue will do the work.